 System Provider Pros Cons SysMin Good performance Requires RAM (but size is configurable) Potentially lose data Out-of-box experience To view in CCS console, you must add System_flush() or have the application terminate Can use ROV to view output, but requires you halt the target SysFlex Does not require CCSFlexible Ties up resourceMight impact real-time performance SysStd Easy to use (just like printf) Bad to use (just like printf).
-CCS halts target when CIO buffer is full or a '\n' is written Cannot be called from a SYS/BIOS Hwi or Swi thread
+CCS halts target when CIO buffer is full or a '\n' is written Cannot be called from a SYS/BIOS Hwi or Swi thread SysCallback Can be used for many custom purposes Requires that you provide your own callback functions

-See "SysFlex Module" on page 83 for how to configure the System Provider you want to use and how to plug in your own functions if you are using the SysFlex provider.
+See "SysFlex Module" on page 100 for how to configure the System Provider you want to use and how to plug in your own functions if you are using the SysFlex provider.